-Review: measuring the effectiveness of the support and impact on pupil progress within the agreed timescales.
-All involved, parents/carers, the child, teaching staff, teaching assistants, INCO, to contribute to the review to ensure any changes required to the support are identified.
-This stage will then inform the next cycle, if necessary.
-Meetings between INCO and teaching assistants fortnightly to discuss and informally review progress of learners, termly Pupil Progress Meetings between class teacher and SLT.
-The additional support and intervention will be tailored to meet the child's needs and will target the area of difficulty.
-This support may be provided in class or in another area of the school, on a 1:1 basis or as part of a small group of learners with similar needs.
-These 'interventions' may be led by a teacher or a trained teaching assistant.
-The support provided, and its impact in class, will be monitored closely and shared regularly with the child and their parents/carers.
+Review: Measuring the effectiveness of the support and impact on pupil progress within the agreed timescales.
+All involved, parents/carers, the child, teaching staff, teaching assistants, INCO, to contribute to the review to ensure any changes required to the support the child are identified.
+This stage will then inform the next cycle.
+Meetings between INCO and teaching assistants regularly to discuss and informally review progress of learners, parent/teacher consultations, termly Pupil Progress Meetings between class teacher and SLT will inform this review.